MarinaShmovganets/lighthouse/lighthouse-viewer/README.md

 e.g., `http://localhost:8000/?psiurl=https://www.example.com&category=pwa&category=seo`

-The followings query parameters are also supported as options:
+The following query parameters are also supported as options:

 `psiurl` - URL to audit
 `category` - Category to enable.
 One per category.